Skip to Main Content

 Estimate tutorial time: 15 minutes

-There's a lot of information out there.
-How can you efficiently and effectively find the most relevant sources of information on your topic?
-You need a plan, and a search strategy is an organized plan for gathering information.
-Developing a search strategy will organize your research process and help you decide where to search, how to search effectively, how to evaluate the sources you find, and even how to go about reading, incorporating, and citing your sources.
+You need a plan, or more specifically, a search strategy.
+A search strategy is an organized plan for gathering, assessing, and using information.
+Developing a search strategy will organize your research process and help you plan your next steps.
 A good research strategy starts with developing an initial topic and conducting background research.

 Developing Your Topic